scholarslab/GenericXmlImporter/README.md

 * XSLT processor

-If installed, the xslt processor of php is a slow xslt 1 one.
-So it is recommended to use an external xslt 2 processor, until ten times faster.
-It's required with stylesheets designed for xslt 2.0.
+Xslt has two main versions:  xslt 1.0 and xslt 2.0.
+The first is often installed with php via the extension "php-xsl" or the package "php5-xsl", depending on your system.
+It is until ten times slower than xslt 2.0 and sheets are more complex to write.

+So it's recommended to install an xslt 2 processor, that can process xslt 1.0 and xslt 2.0 sheets.
 The command can be configured in the configuration page of the plugin.
 Use "%1$s", "%2$s", "%3$s", without escape, for the file input, the stylesheet, and the output.

 Examples for Debian 6 / Ubuntu / Mint (with the package "SaxonB"):
 ```